Kandelonius/Sprint-Challenge--JavaScript/README.md

 -New Binding- used to create new instances of an object that has already been layed out.

-5. Why do we need super() in an extended class?
+5.Why do we need super() in an extended class?

 it binds the parent and child.
 It is written on the child classes